 Only registrations associated with an un-revoked share link will be included in the list of registrations.
 Revoking a share link removes all of the history of registrations for that share link.
 If you need to disable a share link but preserve the registration history, you set the expiration date for the share link rather than revoking the link.

 By default, password protection of Share Links is optional.
-For greater security, administrators may elect to require that all new Share Links be password protected by enabling the security setting at Sharing > Settings > Password protect all Share Links.
+Site administrators can require that all new Share Links be password protected by enabling a security setting.
+To find this setting, type Password protect all Share Links in the search box at the top of every page and then click the matching result.

 Administrators can audit their existing shares for password protection by heading to Sharing and reviewing the SECURITY column for each Share Link.